StephenSorriaux/ansible-kafka-admin/README.md

 * test_delete
 * test_acl_create
 * test_acl_delete
+* ...

-Each test can be run using:
+Each test can be run using (see pytest for more options):

 ```
 molecule create
-molecule prepare --force
-molecule converge -- --tags {TAG}
+molecule converge
 ```
 ## Contributing
 You are very welcomed to contribute to this library, do not hesitate to submit issues and pull-requests.